 If a borrower has no other outstanding property loans with the bank, he may likely get the maximum loan ratio(if he requires it).

 3. Can I use the funds from my CPF for a partial prepayment for an HDB home?

 Yes.
 You can use the funds available in the CPF to pay for a maximum of 20% of a home value as a downpayment.
 The remaining 5% should be in cash.

 The Chartered Standard HDB Home Suite Loan suits homebuyers preferring multiple choices of loan products.

 - Standard Chartered offers side benefits like credit or special client privileges to successful applicants.

 - The bank offers a range of varied packages with different features to suit applicants.

 - A bridging loan is available to assist clients with a short-term cash-flow issue.
-Read more about the best bridging loans in Singapore.
+Read more about the best bridging loan in Singapore.

 Need to find the right type of loan for your needs?
 Instant Loan offers a quick and easy way to get your customised loan plans.
-With our intelligent loan comparison service, you can get up to three loan quotes from the best moneylenders.
+With our intelligent loan comparison service, you can get up to three loan quotes from the best financial institutions.
 Send us a request today!